Dallas Cowboys vs. New Orleans Saints NFL Week 13 Odds, Plays and Insights for December 2, 2021

 - At home, as 4.5-point underdogs or greater, the Saints are winless ATS (0-2).

-- This year, New Orleans has hit the over in three of six home games.
+- This season, New Orleans has gone over the total in three of six games at home.

-- This season on the road, Dallas is 4-1 against the spread and 3-2 overall.
+- Dallas is 4-1 against the spread, and 3-2 overall, away from home.

-- In five away games this year, Dallas has gone over the total twice.

 - This season, Cowboys away games average 52.7 points, 5.2 more than this contest's over/under (47.5).